mlbiocat/mlbiocat2025/_pages/about.md

 ---

 ## About
-Machine learning and data-driven approaches play an increasingly important role in enzyme design and engineering.
+<p style="text-align: justify">Machine learning and data-driven approaches play an increasingly important role in enzyme design and engineering.
 These tools have the potential to drastically accelerate the development of bespoke biocatalysts, but numerous challenges remain.
-This workshop aims to bring together computer scientists and experimentalists to discuss recent advances as well as outstanding challenges in this emerging interdisciplinary field.
+This workshop aims to bring together computer scientists and experimentalists to discuss recent advances as well as outstanding challenges in this emerging interdisciplinary field.</p>

 ### Goals of the Workshop:
 - Foster collaboration among scientists in machine learning and biocatalysis.